top background

 How to create a happier, healthier team at work

 Employee wellness isn’t just about CSR.
-It’s about providing support for individuals and preventing burnout - and, it’s not just good for the individual, it's good for everyone.
+It’s about providing support for individuals and preventing burnout - and, that's not just good for the individual - it's good for everyone.

 Even yoga gurus suffer burnout